Pwojton/spoton-home-exercise/README.md

 ## Overview

 The Recipe Finder App is a full-stack web application that allows users to find recipes based on the ingredients they have.
-This project is divided into two main parts: the Front-end and the Backend.
+This project is divided into two main parts: the Client and the Server.

+## Client

+On the client side, users can input their available ingredients and specify how many recipes they'd like to retrieve.
+If a user needs to remove an ingredient, they can simply hover over the ingredient and click to delete it.

+## Server

+The backend server is designed to handle requests from the front-end and fetch recipes from an external API (spoonacular).

+#### Endpoint GET `/recipes`

+Parameters:

+- ingredients: A comma-separated list of ingredients (e.g., ingredients=tomatoes,eggs,pasta).
+- number-of-recipes: The maximum number of recipes to return (e.g., number-of-recipes=5).

+## Installing

+### Install server

+1. `cd server`
+2. `pip install -r requirements.txt`

+#### Install client

+1. `cd client`
+2. `yarn`

 ## Running